jezevec10/jstris-guide/guide.md

 The speed of the bot can be changed.
 To do this, type in `/bot ?` only replace the ? with any number between .3 and 5.
 For example, if I wanted the bot to play at 2 PPS, I would type in `/bot 2`.
 If I wanted the bot to play at 1.73 PPS, I would type in `/bot 1.73`.

-Playing in the Bot Room can be tough!
-What’s unique about Jstris is that it throws humble beginners and world-class opponents together into the mix, along with everyone else between.
-If you get tired from playing and simply want to watch, then use the command `/spectate` or `/spec`.
-To play again, use the command `/play`.

 ### 1v1 Room

-The Bot Room isn’t the only room there is.
-To view the full room list, click on *Lobby* in the bottom left of your playfield.
-The 2nd most popular room on Jstris is usually the **1v1 Room**.
-This room has a maximum of 2 playing users, although anyone is free to come and watch even if it’s full.
+The **1v1 Room** room has a maximum of 2 playing users, although anyone is free to come and watch even if it’s full.
 Use this room to settle differences with your friends or to battle it out with a worthy player.
 If you’re keeping score, and you want to reset it, type in `/resetCounter` and all scores will be reset to 0.

 ### Cheese Room